Submissions

 References

-Citations in text using ‘Harvard style’.
+Citations in text using author/date system.
 Cited references must be listed alphabetically by first author’s last name and double-spaced at the end of the paper.
 Please consult the style guide for the appropriate format.

-Ensure that each illustration (figures and tables) has a title and a caption.
-Make the captions brief.
-The titles with captions must be supplied at the end of the manuscript.
-The illustrations must be clear and of a minimum quality of 300 dpi.
+Any illustrations must be clear and of a minimum quality of 300 dpi.
 They are uploaded separately.
-Please make sure that references to figures and tables (in the manuscript text and in the list of illustrations at the end of the manuscript text) match the uploaded files.
+Please make sure that the file names correspond to the placeholders used in the manuscript.
 It is the author’s responsibility to obtain written permission from copyright holders for using any illustrations that are not the author’s original.
+Please include the copyright information in the caption.

 Acknowledgements